the13fools/lets-get-lost/pages/spring time.md

 While this is physically intersting, it doesn't immediately provide a model for generating sound that mimics a violin.
 An (apparently) convincing way of doing this for a plucked string is called the [Karplus–Strong](http://music.columbia.edu/cmc/musicandcomputers/chapter4/04_09.php) algorithm (the rest of this [book](http://music.columbia.edu/cmc/musicandcomputers/){:target="_blank"} is compelling as well).

 Anyway, here is a demo which might help to illuminate some of these thoughts!
+What is going on below is that we have a row of masses connected by springs.
+The leftmost spring is being driven (i.e. we force it to occupy a particular point in space at a particular point in time), and the right most spring is fixed.

 <script type="text/javascript" src="{{ site.baseurl }}/public/js/wave-spring.js"></script>